What is fluticasone nasal?

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 You should not use fluticasone nasal if you are allergic to it.

 Fluticasone can weaken your immune system, making it easier for you to get an infection or worsening an infection you already have or recently had.
 Tell your doctor about any illness or infection you have had within the past several weeks.

-To make sure you can safely use fluticasone nasal, tell your doctor if you have any of these other conditions:
+To make sure fluticasone nasal is safe for you, tell your doctor if you have ever had:

 tuberculosis or any other infection or illness;